tbarbette/npf/README.md

  * **var_divider**, {'result':1}) Divide the variables or results by the given value.
  * **graph_map**,
  * **graph_cross_reference**, {Y:VARIABLE}, change the graph where the Y axis is Y (the result name) to have the X variable being another variable
+ * **var_aggregate**, {VARIABLE:method}, aggregates all values for a given variable.
+If "method" is "all", all results will be put in a single variable value like if they were all points for the same run.
+You can also use "median", "average", ... to combine results for all variables using those mathematical methods.

 ##### Combining graphs (subplots)
  * **graph_subplot_results**={THROUGHPUT+LATENCY:2} combine two results in a single figure.
 If graph_subplot_type is subplot, then it will simply combine the graphs in a single file using the given number of columns.
 If the subplot_type is axis, it will use a dual-axis plot.
 Only the last variable will be on the second axis, so one may combine multiple variables on the same axis, like TX and RX throughput on the left axis, and the latency on the right axis?
  * **graph_display_statics**=true/false Will add a subplot to show the value of static variables.
 Useful to exchange graphs with colleages knowing what are the fixed parameters for all the graph you show.
 But the results is somehow horrible.